robertzehnder/sinatra-and-activerecord/readme.md

   - The entry point to our application
   - Start the application with `ruby app.rb`
 - *console.rb*
-  - Interact with models and data in the database
+  - Interact with models and data in the database via REPL.

 For this lesson, we'll be using [Tunr](http://github.com/ga-dc/tunr_sinatra).
 Go ahead and clone it and change directories into the `tunr` folder.

 ### Goal: Seed the database.

-In this repo are four files: `artist_data.rb`, `song_data.rb`, `seeds.rb` and `console.rb`.
-We want to use the `seeds.rb` file to seed our database and the `console.rb` file to be a REPL for our Sinatra app.
+In this repo are three files of note: `artist_data.rb`, `song_data.rb` and `seeds.rb`.
+We want to use the `seeds.rb` file to seed our database.

 #### Turn & Talk (10 minutes / 0:25)